cloudvenger/Subs-Curated-Bindings/[Enhanced] Virpil CDT Aeromax + VMAX Throttle/READ ME.md

 - To activate just pull the tigger down and you instantly switch to missile op mode.
 Pull in on the flip trigger to fire and when you are ready to go back to guns just flip the trigger back up.
 When you do this JG will preform a macro funtion to release `button 3` and press `button 123` since the AeroMax does not press a button when the trigger is flipped up. `button 123` is a dummy button made to set the operator mode to guns.

+### Optional Throttle Module

+- If you have purchased the optional Throttle module you will need to manually bind things to it in Star Citizen.
+I recommend putting it on the left side of the Aermomax-R and using it for mining and salvaging operations like mining laser power and salvage beam spacing.
+Joystick gremlin should already have this axis mapped if not map the axis to the first available vjoy 2 axis and then bind it game.
+If you went with 2 of these modules do the same for it and bind what you wish.
+If you do not have the module I have not bound anything to it so you should be good to go.

 ## Adding Text to Speach & Audio Files

 To ensure joystick gremlin and Star Citizen modes are synced I prefer to have JG use TTS or play a sound clip when I switch modes.
 By default I have included TTS prompts.
 If you prefer audio files I have some included in the download.